StammesOpfer/namesilo-dns-updater/README.md

 Modified by: StammesOpfer (2022-06-28)

-Updated to remove requirment to install request module.
+Updated to remove requirement to install request module.
+Tested against pfsense 2.6

 # Instructions
 1. Update file with you domain info and NameSilo api key.